pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 If you want to extract free water measures from your data, make sure to also include the flags ``--freeWater --recordFreeWater``.

-Once it is finished running, you can open it in slicer if you would like to see what it looks like when it is done.
+Once it is finished running, you can open it in Slicer if you would like to see what it looks like when it is done.
 You will need to open `sample-dwi-tracts.vtk` in your `Tractography` directory.
 Be sure that before you hit **OK** you change the **Description** to **FiberBundle**.

 When it opens you will notice that the whole thing is most likely pink, like this: